LLazyEmail/awesome-email-marketing/README.md

-# ✉  Awesome Email Marketing list
+# ✉  Awesome Email Marketing List 👩‍💻👨‍💻

 #### A collection of articles, templates, tools, and many more to build and manage emails.